First Indochina War: French offensives, creation of the State of Vietnam (1947–1949)

-In 1949, France officially recognized the nominal "independence" of the State of Vietnam as an associated state within the French Union under Bảo Đại.
-However, France still controlled all foreign relations and every defense issue.
-The Việt Minh quickly denounced the government and stated that they wanted "real independence, not Bảo Đại independence".
+In January 1950, France officially recognized the nominal "independence" of the unified State of Vietnam, led by Bảo Đại, as an associated state within the French Union.
+However, France still controlled all foreign policy, every defense issue and would have a French Union army stationed in the country with complete freedom of movement.
 Within the framework of the French Union, France also granted independence to the other nations in Indochina, the Kingdoms of Laos and Cambodia.